TAPESTRY: The Music of US

 plus American Choral Classics & Patriotic Favorites in Honor of Veterans

-Celebrate 250 Years of the United States is a landmark concert presented by Orlando Sings, bringing together over 300 singers from across Central Florida for a powerful musical tribute to our nation’s founding ideals.
-The program features Orlando Sings’ Symphonic Chorus and Harmonia, joined by the Senior Singers from a local retirement community and guest high school choirs—creating a dynamic, multi-generational performance of American music.
+Celebrate 250 Years of the United States is a landmark concert presented by Orlando Sings, bringing together more than 300 singers from across Central Florida for a powerful musical tribute to our nation’s founding ideals.
+Featuring the Symphonic Chorus, Harmonia, Apollo, Senior Singers, and guest high school choirs, this multi-generational event offers a dynamic celebration of American music.

-At the heart of the program is Redeem the Dream by Brandon Boyd, a stirring work rooted in the Declaration of Independence and inspired by Langston Hughes’ poem Let America Be America Again.
-This piece invites audiences to reflect on the founding promise that all people are created equal and endowed with inalienable rights.
-Through music, it encourages listeners to honor that legacy while considering how each generation carries forward the American dream.
+At the heart of the program is Brandon Boyd’s Redeem the Dream, a stirring work rooted in the Declaration of Independence and inspired by Langston Hughes’ poem Let America Be America Again.
+This piece invites audiences to reflect on the founding promise that all people are created equal and to consider how each generation carries forward the American dream.

 COMMUNITY PERFORMANCES